-What should i expect at the end of the initial three month enrolement?
+What should i expect at the end of the initial enrolement for the ‘Introductory Module’?

 The first three months do not comprise a ‘beginners course’.

-In our experience three months is not enough either for introducing a beginner-level student to all basic categories of asanas that comprise a well-rounded practice (standing, seated, supine, inverted, backward and forward extensions, twisting and abdominal actions, modifying positions using props where required, restorative and rejuvenative positions), nor is it enough time for students to gain enough knowledge to start practicing independently without supervision.
+In our experience three months is not enough for introducing a beginner-level student to all basic categories of Āsanas that comprise a well-rounded practice (standing, seated, supine, inverted, backward and forward extensions, twisting and abdominal actions, modifying positions using props where required, restorative and rejuvenative positions).
+Three months is also not enough time for students to gain sufficient knowledge to start practicing independently without supervision.

 Yoga is a vast subject, and three months is a mere drop in the ocean.
 At the end of three months, we hope that you will find the impetus to start your journey with enthusiasm in earnest.

 Be prepared for a full range of movements – including going upside down – in every class.
 T-shirts and shorts, with the T-shirt tucked into the waistband of the shorts, is the widely accepted dress code in our classes across the world.
 Clothes that are too tight do not allow for the full range of movement.
 Clothes that are too loose will get in your way and will not hold when going upside down/ lifting the legs up etc. Slippery, synthetic material does not provide adequate grip in many positions.
 Also, please be sensitive that these are mixed-group classes.